xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 ### Prefer single quotes for strings

-But use double quotes for nested strings.
+Use double quotes for nested strings.

 Example: